AngaPaduga/CrosswordSolver/README.md

 The mouse pointer moves across the screen and selects letters, cycling through all possible words.
 The program exits when all words have been searched.
 But you can stop the program at any time by pressing the SPACE key.

+**_The program uses a complete search of combinations of letters in a loop.
+If you see that the crossword puzzle has already been solved, but the program continues to move the mouse and is still “typing words”, then you should stop it by pressing the SPACE key !_**

 **Attention!
 Be careful!**

 **After you have indicated the screen coordinates of all letters to this program, do not move the crossword puzzle window, do not minimize it or change its scale!**